MrMarysville/printavochat/memory-bank/progress.md

   - Fixed state management for initial data scenarios
   - Ensured proper cleanup of resources after tests
   - Added better test isolation for async operations
+- ✅ Refactored API response handling:
+    - Updated `lib/printavo-service.ts` and `lib/chat-commands.ts` to correctly use the `PrintavoAPIResponse` interface (checking `errors` array instead of `success` property).
+- ✅ Managed and verified MCP Server Configuration:
+    - Attempted to update `cline_mcp_settings.json` to run SanMar servers from the project directory.
+    - Diagnosed connection failure due to incorrect path assumption.
+    - Reverted server paths in `cline_mcp_settings.json` to the original `C:\Users\King\Documents\Cline\MCP\` location.
+    - Confirmed successful connection to `sanmar-mcp-server` at the correct path via a test tool call.

 **To Do:**
 - **API Optimization:**